The CQI's Executive team, roles and responsibilities.

 Outside the CQI, Vincent is married with two children, and finds time to sail in the Solent, sing in chamber choirs and swim.

-Otto Balsiger, Finance & Business Management, Chair of the IRCA Japan Board
+Otto Balsiger, Executive Director of Finance & Business Management, and Chair of the IRCA Japan Board

 Otto qualified as an accountant in 1998 and became a fellow of the Association of Chartered Certified Accountants (ACCA) in 2003.
 He specialised in the audit of charities in 2000, leading audits of various well-known national charities and private schools.